-The provider can also process data on the basis of legal interest for which the provider strives, except when interests or fundamental rights and freedoms of an individual, to which personal data that demand the protection of personal data refer, outweigh such interest.
+The provider can also process data on the basis of legal interest for which the provider strives, except when the interests or fundamental rights and freedoms of an individual, to whom the personal data that demand the protection of personal data refer, outweigh such interest.
 In the case of the use of legal interest, the provider always performs an assessment in accordance with the General Data Protection Regulation.

 Processing Based on Your Consent

 The provider also collects and processes (uses) your personal data for the following purposes, with your consent:

 - transmission of commercial offers (especially event invitations) and other content via e-mail,

 - all other purposes to which you specifically agree when collaborating with the provider.

 The provider will retain your personal data only for as long as necessary for the realisation of the purpose for which the personal data was collected and further processed (e.g. for the provider to fulfil your order, verification of your payment, and the fulfilment of other obligations of the provider and/or your obligations, to ensure that you have access to the special information available to you, for the sending of the provider’s e-news, etc.).

 Those personal data which the provider processes on the basis of the law, the provider retains for the period provided by the law.

 Those personal data which are processed by the provider for the execution of the contractual relationship with the individual, are kept by the provider for as long as it takes to enforce the contract plus five years after its cessation, except in cases when there is a dispute between you and the provider in connection with the contract; in such case, the provider retains the data for five more years after the finality of a court or arbitration decision or settlement or, if there were no legal proceedings, for five years from the day of the amicable settlement.